 - Account Operators

-It is better to create a new security group in the domain, for example, AllowLogonDC and add user accounts that need remote access to the DC to it.
+It is better to create a new security group in the domain, for example, AllowLogonDC and add user accounts that need remote access to the DC into it.
 If you want to allow access to all AD domain controllers at once, instead of editing the local policy on each DC, it’s better to add a group of users to the Default Domain Controllers Policy via the GPMC.msc console (edit the policy settings in the same section: Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment -> Allow log on through Remote Desktop Services).

 After these changes, the specified users and groups will be able to connect to the AD domain controllers over RDP.
 Try using RDP to connect to the DC under the user account.
 The user should see the domain controller’s desktop.
 You can grant non-administrators the right to start/stop certain services on the DC as follows.